lorenzoferrante/ShortifyActions/README.md

 # Documentation

 ## URL Scheme
 Shortify Actions supports URL Scheme that enables to add content to it.

+## Base URL
+The base URL for Shortify Actions is simply:
+`ShortifyActions2://`

+## Paths
 There are two paths that are currently supported,`/add` and `/addJSON`

 ## `/add`
 The `/add` path lets you add just one action.
 To do so, you need to specify 3 parameters: